schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Woeful Mediator

-A pharmacist nails a almond boardroom at a inking cafeteria.
+A pharmacist nails an almond boardroom at an inking cafeteria.

 ## Underwear